Using Pod Disruption Budgets (PDB) in SAAP#

 let's scale down the replicas to create a disruption and see if

-works accurately.As soon as the replicas are scaled down, the
+pdbworks accurately.As soon as the replicas are scaled down, the

-to make sure the minimum replicas are available. -
+pdbcondition will enforcereplicaSetto make sure the minimum replicas are available. -

 Delete the

-pod and check thepdb status
+reviewpod and check thepdb status. -

 Go to

-and you will see the updated status.
+pdb statuswill change tocurrentHealthy: 3which meets the condition perfectly.
+Click onreloadand you will see the updated status.

-and the speed at which it restores pod availability may be influenced by factors such as node resources, cluster conditions, and pod scheduling rules.
-It's important to give the system some time to react and observe how it gradually restores the desired number of healthy pods according to the PDB
+Remember that the behavior of the PDB and the speed at which it restores pod availability may be influenced by factors such as node resources, cluster conditions, and pod scheduling rules.
+It's important to give the system some time to react and observe how it gradually restores the desired number of healthy pods according to the PDB constraints.

 Awesome!
 Let's move on to the next tutorial to add a network policy to your application.